 Ice creams, exotic fruits and vegetables, and some medicines are products that require specialised environments while going through a supply chain.
 “When the products move or are being stored, they need to be in a certain temperature-controlled environment.
 I want to ensure that the temperature in which these products move is controlled,” says Jetli.
 And he’s doing that with a device that monitors the product’s environment, and also tracks the movement of the asset carrying the product.

-“The sensors in the hardware relay the data back to the cloud with an Enhanced Data rates for GSM Evolution (EDGE) component in the device.
+“The sensors in the hardware relay the data back to the cloud with Enhanced Data rates for GSM Evolution (EDGE) component in the device.
 It’s what helps the device connect to the internet and transmit data,” he explains.
-Hence, with the help of an application and analytics layer built into the hardware, clients (the ice-cream manufacturers) can track insights.
+Hence, with the help of an application and analytics layer built into the hardware, clients (the ice cream manufacturers) can track insights.

 Supply chain company, Sical, is one of Sensiwise’s partners and they have deployed 200 devices so far, with each one costing Rs 5,000-10,000 per unit, along with monthly subscription fees.
-Jetli is confident of having 5,000 devices on the ground within the next 12 months, and expects revenue to hit Rs 10-15 million by then.
+Jetli is confident of having 5,000 devices on the ground in the coming months, and expects revenue to hit Rs.10 million in FY21.